Towards the dramatic expansion of Fuel Cell utilization

 Currently, in order to enable the dramatic expansion of the use of fuel cells, we are developing innovative material technology that realizes technologies such as high-efficiency power generation, high-load operation, high-durability start-stop, and prevention of deterioration in extreme environments, (NEDO consignment project, naming: ECCEED’30-FC project).
 Also, we are working on the creation of a new polymer electrolyte membrane concept and catalyst with ceramic support technology concept that can operate even in high temperature and low humidity environments (NEDO consignment project, naming: ECCEED’40-FC project).
 Furthermore, with the support of various national projects, we are working on the research and development on non-precious metal catalysts and anion exchange type electrolyte materials to realize inexpensive, highly efficient and highly durable anion exchange type fuel cells and water electrolyzers.
 We would like to contribute to the dramatic expansion of hydrogen and fuel cell use by making the results of these research and development widely available to everyone in the industrial world.

 In this way, this center makes full use of the world’s top-level advanced equipment and a team of versatile researchers so that it can respond to a full-scale hydrogen society that makes dramatic use of fuel cells, and at the same time, joint research between industry, academia and government.
 We are also actively involved in graduate school education, creating cutting-edge research results and developing researchers and engineers who will lead the green energy field.

 We look forward to your continuous warm support and guidance.

-Director, Fuel Cell Nanomaterials Center
+Director, Hydrogen and Fuel Cell Nanomaterials Center

 University of Yamanashi